 Remarkably, $\nsing\in \textrm{P}$ thanks to two independent breakthrough results \cite{GGOW16, IQS18}.
 In particular, the algorithm of Garg, Gurvits, Oliveira, and Wigderson \cite{GGOW16} is analytic in nature and based on operator scaling which works over $\Q$.
 The algorithm of Ivanyos, Qiao, and Subrahmanyam \cite{IQS18} is purely algebraic.
-Moreover, the algorithm in their paper~\cite{IQS18} works over $\Q$ and fields with positive characteristics.
-Subsequently, a third algorithm based on convex optimization is also developed by Hamada and Hirai \cite{HH21}.
-Not only are these beautiful results, but they have also enriched the field of computational invariant theory greatly \cite{BFGOWW19, DM20, MW19}.
+Moreover, the algorithm in their paper~\cite{IQS18} works over both $\Q$ and fields of positive characteristic.
+Subsequently, a third algorithm based on convex optimization was developed by Hamada and Hirai \cite{HH21}.
+Not only are these beautiful results, but also they have enriched the field of computational invariant theory greatly \cite{BFGOWW19, DM20, MW19}.
 As an immediate consequence, $\rit$ can also be solved in deterministic polynomial time in the \emph{white-box} setting.
-Both the problems admit a randomized polynomial-time black-box algorithm due to Derksen and Makam \cite{DM17}.
-Essentially, the result of \cite{DM17} shows that to test whether a rational formula of size $s$ is zero or not (more generally, whether a linear matrix of size $2s$ is invertible or not over the free skew field), it is enough to evaluate the formula (resp. the linear matrix) on random $2s\times 2s$ matrices.
+Both problems admit a randomized polynomial-time black-box algorithm due to Derksen and Makam \cite{DM17}.
+Essentially, the result of \cite{DM17} shows that to test whether a rational formula of size $s$ is zero or not (more generally, whether a linear matrix of size $2s$ is invertible or not over the free skew field), it suffices to evaluate the formula (resp. the linear matrix) on random $2s\times 2s$ matrices.